Consequences for late or non-filing of tax returns

 You must pay the estimated tax even if you intend to object to the assessment or are awaiting the outcome of the objection.
 There will be penalties for late payment.

 - File an objection if you disagree with the estimated tax assessment

-When filing the objection, you must submit the Form PL-R and audited financial statements.
-Otherwise, the estimated assessment will not be revised.
+When filing the objection, you must submit the Form T. Otherwise, the estimated assessment will not be revised.

-If all the documents are submitted, your objection to the estimated tax assessment will be reviewed and excess tax paid will be refunded.
+If Form T is submitted, your objection to the estimated tax assessment will be reviewed and excess tax paid will be refunded.